 There are various ways to improve your BER rating to save money and energy in your home, and we’ve outlined seven of the most simple and effective.

 This Building Energy Rating indicates your home’s energy performance.
 Buildings are ranked between A-rated, which are the most energy efficient, and G-rated, which are the least efficient.
 Your BER rating is calculated through energy use for space, hot water heating, ventilation and lighting in your home.
 When selling or renting your home, you will be asked to disclose its rating.

 To get your homes BER rating, a registered BER assessor will need to carry out a check.
 Find your nearest assessor here.

-Tips to make your home more energy efficient
+Tips to Improve your BER Rating and make your home more energy efficient.

 Depending on your budget, you can make minor improvements that will positively impact your BER or choose to conduct more extensive work.
 No matter how small the changes you make, it will benefit your home and the environment.
 You could also be eligible for any of the various Sustainable Energy Authority of Ireland (SEAI) grants available for making your home more energy efficient.